ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 * ``notes:``
     Details of any important information that doesn't fit in one of the above sections, for example if ``check_mode`` isn't supported, or a link to external documentation.

+.. note:: Versions should be strings

+    In general, care should be taken to list versions as strings rather than floats.
+This has several reasons:
+    * Versions may not always be floats, for instance "2.1.0" or "2.0alpha1".
+    * Versions may not compare correctly if used as a float.
+A float will tempt naive comparison between 2.3 and 2.12 which won't generate the correct ordering.
+Strings "2.3" and "2.12" require a bit of code which will let the programmer do it correctly.

 EXAMPLES block